-Redemption of warrants for Class A ordinary shares.
-Commencing ninety days after the Public Warrants become exercisable, the Company may redeem the Public Warrants:
+Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00.
+Once the Public Warrants become exercisable, the Company may redeem the Public Warrants:

-- in whole and not in part; - at \$0.10 per warrant upon a minimum of 30 days' prior written notice of redemption provided that holders will be able to exercise their warrants on a cashless basis prior to redemption and receive that number of shares determined by reference to the table below, based on the redemption date and the "fair market value" of the Class A ordinary shares; - if, and only if, the last reported sale price of the Class A ordinary shares (a) equals or exceeds \$10.00 per share and (b) is less than \$18.00 per share (in each case, as adjusted for share splits, share dividends, rights issuances, subdivisions, reorganizations, recapitalizations and the like)) for any 20 trading days within the 30-trading day period ending on the third trading day prior to the date on which the Company sends the notice of redemption to the warrant holders; - if, and only if, the Private Placement Warrants are also concurrently called for redemption on the same terms (except as described below with respect to a holder's ability to cashless exercise its warrants) as the outstanding Public Warrants, as described above; and if, and only if, there is an effective registration statement covering the issuance of the Class A ordinary shares issuable upon exercise of the warrants and a current prospectus relating thereto available throughout the 30-day period after written notice of redemption is given, or an exemption from registration is available.
+- in whole and not in part; - at \$0.10 per warrant upon a minimum of 30 days' prior written notice of redemption provided that holders will be able to exercise their warrants on a cashless basis prior to redemption and receive that number of shares determined by reference to the table below, based on the redemption date and the "fair market value" of the Class A ordinary shares; - if, and only if, the Reference Value equals or exceeds \$10.00 per share (as adjusted for share splits, share dividends, rights issuances, subdivisions, reorganizations, recapitalizations and the like); and - if the Reference Value is less than \$18.00 per share (as adjusted for share splits, share dividends, rights issuances, subdivisions, reorganizations, recapitalizations and the like), the Private Placement Warrants must also be concurrently called for redemption on the same terms as the outstanding Public Warrants, as described above.